bananasplitfest/bananasplitfest.github.io/source/schedule/index.md

-The 2017 schedule has not been released yet.
-Make sure you have your calendars marked for August 25-27.
+The 2017 event schedule has not been released yet.
+However, you can take a look at the [entertainment](/events/entertainment-stage) that's been lined up.